 - Install-Module PSWindowsUpdate

 This will install the Windows Update module in PowerShell.

 This command will install the available updates (which were listed in step 2)

 Windows Update can also be run through legacy CMD.
-The only limitation running Windows Update through command prompt is that it won’t show any progress.
+The only limitation running Windows Update through the command prompt is that it won’t show any progress.
 Only results are shown.
 Let’s see how to run it:

-Go to Run –> cmd
+- Go to Run –> cmd

 wuauclt /detectnow /updatenow

-The above mentioned command will work in all versions of Windows including Windows 7 and Windows Server 2008 R2.
+The above mentioned command will work in all versions of Windows, including Windows 7 and Windows Server 2008 R2.
 But if you are using Windows 10 or Windows Server 2016, you can use UsoClient command which has more options than wuauclt.
 You can run UsoClient with the following switches:

 StartScan – Start checking for updates

 To check for new updates and configure your Windows Update settings, follow the steps below: